On magnetic leaf-wise intersections: The perturbed Rabinowitz action functional is generically Morse.

 \subsection{Preparations}

-The proof of the genericity of the Morse property follows a standard method, that is, once it is shown that a certain linear operator is surjective then the theorem follows from Sard-Smale's theorem.
+In order to prove the genericity of the Morse property, we follow the standard method.
+Let us consider a certain linear operator and show its surjectivity then Theorem \ref{thm:gen} deduced from Sard-Smale's theorem.
 In this proof we follow the strategy of \cite[Appendix A]{AF09}.